dotnet/AspNetCore.Docs/aspnetcore/signalr/dotnet-client.md

 If the second reconnect attempt fails, the third reconnect attempt will start in 10 seconds which is again like the default configuration.

-The custom behavior then diverges again from the default behavior by stopping after the third reconnect attempt failure instead of trying one more reconnect attempt in another 30 seconds like it would in the default configuration.
+The custom behavior then diverges again from the default behavior by stopping after the third reconnect attempt failure.
+In the default configuration there would be one more reconnect attempt in another 30 seconds.

 If you want even more control over the timing and number of automatic reconnect attempts, `WithAutomaticReconnect` accepts an object implementing the `IRetryPolicy` interface, which has a single method named `NextRetryDelay`.